mzbrau/fig/doc/fig-documentation/docs/features/client-management.md

 Administrators in Fig are able to see a list of all currently connected clients.
 Clients are considered connected if they poll the API at least once every 2 times the configured poll interval for that client.
 Clients will poll automatically as part of the `Fig.Client` nuget package and deault to 30 seconds per poll.

+The poll interval can be overriden using an environment variable `FIG_POLL_INTERVAL_MS` or by using the global override in the Fig configuraiton page.

 The client management page also includes a number of other details about the client including the version of the `Fig.Client` nuget package and the version of the host application.
 The host application version is derived using the following code:

 ```csharp